sikker/diceroll/README.md

  - target [number]: If sum is false, the conclusion will instead contain the amount of rolls that reach or exceed this target number.
 If, however, sum is true *and* target number is set, the conclusion will contain a boolean true or false depending on whether or not the target number was met.
  - onesSubtract [bool]: If sum is false, any 1s rolled will subtract from the conclusion, possibly making it negative.
  - explodeOn [number]: If sum is false, an extra die will be rolled anytime a die hits or exceeds this number.
+ - modifier [number]: Negative or positive number to subtract from or add to the sum conclusion.
+Has no effect on sum:false rolls.

 Example using a target number (6, as is the case in the Vampire: the Masquerade RPG for instance): var roll = new DiceRoll({ dice: 5, sides: 10, sum: false, target: 6, onesSubtract: true });